WenbinTeng/t8051/README.md

 ## Implementation

+We run FPGA implementation in Vivado, the core utilization is shown below.

 | Resource    | LUT   | FF    | IO    | BUFG  |
 | ----------- | ----- | ----- | ----- | ----- |
 | Utilization | 24174 | 2244  | 109   | 1     |